Home 1. Introduction 2. Markers 3. Archive 4. Audible Markers 5. Visible Markers 6. Notational Markers 7. Conclusion

 Figure 5: Classical pianists interpreting the fourth bar rest in the first movement of Beethoven’s opus 111: As will be discussed in Chapter 5, pianists perform the silences in Beethoven’s sonatas with an amazingly complex and varied vocabulary of gestures, confirming the difficulty of categorizing silence embodiments.

-My analyses rely on re-performing or re-enacting the gestures of musicians whom I learn to copy.
-I analyze gestures and embodiment to try to pinpoint the motivations of the performer and then re-use those motivations in my own performance to engender similar effects.
+My analyses are influenced by my method of “reflective imitation,” which is a re-performing or re-enacting of other performers’ gestures.
+I analyze their gestures and embodiment to try to pinpoint the motivations of the performer and then re-use those motivations in my own performance to engender similar effects.
 I use video extensively as both a technique and an output.
-While my interest is primarily the silence gestures, I am inevitably drawn into the performance complexities of the notes as well.2
+While my interest is primarily the silence gestures, I am inevitably drawn into the performance complexities of the notes as well.

 Audible Markers